shravan-padakanti/scala-docs-wiki/Reduction-Operations-(fold,-foldLeft,-aggregate).md

 * `seqop` represents a sequential operator, and like in `foldLeft`, it operates on **two separate** types.
 * `combop` represents a combination operator, and like in `fold`, it operates on a **single** types.

-This makes `aggregate` more general than `fold` or `foldLeft` because it's both: parallelizable and it also makes it possible to change the return type to something else.
+This makes `aggregate` more general than `fold` or `foldLeft` because it's both:
+    1. parallelizable
+    2. makes it possible to change the return type to something else.
+Thus it can separate the "foldLeft" operations on separate nodes and parallelize them whereever "fold" comes into play.